-Name Principal Occupation Age Andrey Semechkin Co-Chairman and Chief Executive Officer Age 56 Mahnaz Ebrahimi Chief Financial Officer 58 Russell Kern Executive Vice President and Chief Scientific Officer 30 Sofya Bakalova Vice President, Legal Affairs & Operations 32
+Name Principal Occupation Age Andrey Semechkin Co-Chairman and Chief Executive Officer 56 Mahnaz Ebrahimi Chief Financial Officer 58 Russell Kern Executive Vice President and Chief Scientific Officer 30 Sofya Bakalova Vice President, Legal Affairs & Operations 32

 Andrey Semechkin, Ph.D., Co-Chairman and CEO, has been a Director of the Company since December 2008.
-Dr. Semechkin has served as our Chief Executive Officer since November 2009, and from December 2008 to November 2009 he served in senior management positions with the Company.
 Dr. Semechkin is a specialist in system analysis, strategic planning and corporate management.
 He is a member of the Russian Academy of Sciences and has been Deputy Director of Institute of System Analysis since 2004.
 Professor Semechkin was awarded the Russian Government Award in Science and Technology in 2006 and has written several scientific books.
 He has over 20 years' experience creating and managing businesses across different industries and scientific sectors.